wp-plugins/threewp-broadcast/readme.txt

 === ThreeWP Broadcast ===
-Tags: network, wpms, wpmu, broadcast, multipost, blogs, posting, simultaneously, child, parent, permalink, post type, custom post type, threewp
+Tags: network, wpms, wpmu, broadcast, multipost, blogs, posting, simultaneously, child, parent, permalink, post type, custom post type, threewp, wpml, sitepress
 Requires at least: 3.3.1
 Tested up to: 3.5
 Stable tag: trunk
 Donate link: http://mindreantre.se/donate/
 Contributors: edward mindreantre

-Network plugin for PHP v5.4 to broadcast posts to other blogs.
-Custom post types, custom taxonomies, post meta and attachments are supported.
+Network plugin for PHP v5.4 to broadcast posts to other blogs in the network.
+Custom post types, custom taxonomies, post meta, attachments and WPML are supported.

 == Description ==

-Network plugin for PHP v5.4 to broadcast posts to other blogs.
+Network plugin for PHP v5.4 to broadcast posts to other blogs in the network.
 Custom post types, custom taxonomies, post meta and attachments are supported.
 A blog whitelist and blacklist exist.
+Include a plugin that provides nominal support for WPML translations.

 Broadcasted posts can be linked to their parents: updated parent posts also update the child posts.
 Child post permalinks can be overriden with a link to the parent post.